najibghadri/msc-thesis/README.md

      - Day light situation

    - Design and implementation
-     - Task flow: simulation, extraction, imaging,
+     - Task flow again: simulation, extraction, imaging,
      - The simulation idea for dataset and ground truth
      - Tools used
        - Linux Ubuntu